 So far, UK trials of the autonomous vehicles have taken place only on private land.
 Driverless cars are guided by a system of sensors and cameras and are seen as potentially safer and more efficient than regular vehicles.
 As a safety measure, a back-up driver will ride along during tests who can take over in case of emergency.
-Test track The plans have been unveiled in a blueprint by the Department for Transport, as part of a £28bn investment in British roads to reduce congestion.
 'Virtual Lolita' aims to trap chatroom paedophiles.
 11 July 2013Last updated at 10:03 ET The Negobot strikes up conversations to catch paedophiles in online chatrooms Spanish researchers have created a robot posing as a 14-year-old girl to spot paedophiles in online chatrooms.

 Blizzard revealed the experiment in a message posted to the WoW chat forums.
 Before now players have only been able to spend real money in out-of-game stores to buy pets and mounts for their characters.
 The first item players can buy is a potion that boosts the experience points they gain from kills and loot.
+The Enduring Elixir of Wisdom boosts experience rewards by 100% and is currently only available on the game's public test servers.
+A Blizzard community manager called Zarhym said the elixir was one of the elements Blizzard was using to test in-game purchases.
+It is not clear which WoW players would be the first to get in-game purchases in the full game or when the switch would happen.
 Apple's shares fall on emerging market concerns.
 Apple's shares fell more than 5% as investors worried that the firm's latest iPhone models may not help it increase its share in emerging markets.

 It launched two models on Tuesday, the iPhone 5S and a cheaper iPhone 5C.
 But the basic 5C model, with 16 gigabytes of storage, has been priced at £469 ($740), which analysts said was still expensive for emerging markets.
-Apple has found it tough to boost its share of those markets against competition from firms such as Samsung and Huawei.
 Microsoft to buy Nokia phones unit.
 3 September 2013Last updated at 10:48 ET Microsoft chief executive Steve Ballmer: "This is a big bold step forward" Microsoft has agreed a deal to buy Nokia's mobile phone business for 5.4bn euros ($7.2bn; £4.6bn).